openservicebrokerapi/servicebroker/spec.md

 access can be revoked for each binding without affecting consumers of other bindings for the Service Instance.

+Note: some brokers (due to security concerns cannot return the credentials) MAY choose to only return the credentials for a binding once even though there could be replayed binding requests or GETs of the binding resource.

 This field MAY be omitted if the Service Broker either cannot return the credentials or does not want to for security reasons.
 During an asynchronous bind operation the Service Broker MUST include this field in at least the first GET response